PrincetonAfeez/Port-Scanner/README.md

 A production scanner would need stronger IPv6 support, richer fingerprinting, resumable jobs, durable report storage, RBAC, signed scan policies, enterprise allowlists, deeper UDP retry policy, robust cancellation, and systematic comparison against mature tools in a controlled lab.

-The audit log appends newline-delimited JSON with cross-process file locking on supported platforms, which is adequate for single-operator local use; a production build would use a proper append-with-locking strategy or a database so concurrent scans cannot interleave records.
+The audit log appends newline-delimited JSON with `fcntl` file locking on Unix and an in-process lock on Windows, which is adequate for single-operator local use; a production build would use a database or centralized logging so concurrent scans on every platform are serialized safely.

 ## License